 This is the kicker and what I want to impress upon you.
 Our children will all have their struggles.
 It may be their attitude, temper, a physical or mental delay, or any variety of challenges.
-Please make sure that their "issue" never becomes their identity.
+Please make sure their "issue" never becomes their identity.

-I am so, so grateful that she gets it.
-She doesn’t let her stuttering hold her back from expressing herself.
-She never justifies her actions because she’s the middle, or because she’s six, even.
-Ellie is Ellie, and she is powerful beyond measure because of the light that shines out of her loving heart - not because she has an external limitation holding her back.
-And when she is free-form, at ease and completely herself, her language flows beyond limitations.
-My goal is to simply help her stay in that free flow where she can get out whatever she wants to say.
+My amazing Elizabeth Rose.
+She is powerful beyond measure because of the light that shines out of her loving heart - not because she had an external limitation holding her back.
+And, even then, when she was free-form, at ease and completely herself, her language flowed beyond limitations.
+My goal became to simply help her stay in that free flow where she could get out whatever she wanted to say.

 Ask your child to tell you about them.
 Pay attention to how they identify themselves.

 Because ultimately, Ellie is right - my love is not conditional on how well she speaks.
 It's not about the presentation - looks, speech, labels - it's about connection.
-And I am so, so grateful that she feels that connection with us no matter what potential obstacles are coming her way.
+And I am so, so grateful that she feels that connection with us no matter what potential obstacles come her way.

 Personality styles, marriage/intimacy, parenting, education, minimalism or travel - what is pressing on your mind?